Trial Search Results

 Stanford is currently accepting patients for this trial.

 - Device: Sham TBS-DLPFC

-- Diagnosed with Major Depressive Disorder (MDD) and currently experiencing a Major
+3. Currently diagnosed with Major Depressive Disorder (MDD) and meets criteria for a

 agree to continue this regimen during study period